joyent/conch-api/docs/validation/TestingValidations.md

     The number of expected failing validation results from running the Validation with the provided `data`.
 Defaults to 0

+- `error_num`

+    The number of expected 'error' validation results from running the Validation with the provided `data`.
+Defaults to 0.

 - `description`

     Optional description of the test case.
 Provides documentation and adds the